The Safest and Most Dangerous Places in Plains, TX: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Plains is $900 per year, which is $435 more than the national average and $345 more than Texas's state average.
-Below we compare cities similar to Plains:
+The overall cost of crime per resident in Plains is $900 per year, which is $435 more than the national average and $345 more than Texas's state average.
+The comparison below uses cities similar to Plains:

 • In Mesquite, TX, crime costs $1,155 per person, which is $256 more than in Plains.